Four takeaways from Walter Isaacson’s biography of Elon Musk – KION546

 Isaacson reports that Musk’s fractured relationship with Jenna, who is trans, partly led to Musk’s rightward turn toward libertarianism and questioning what he considers the “woke-mind-virus, which is fundamentally antiscience, antimerit, and antihuman.”

-Musk has made numerous anti-trans statements, and he has called into question the use of alternate gender pronouns.
+Musk has called into question the use of alternate gender pronouns and made numerous statements some critics consider to be anti-trans.

 “I absolutely support trans, but all these pronouns are an esthetic nightmare,” Musk posted in 2020.